Academic Excellence

 Student Leadership Accreditation

 The Student Leadership Accreditation (SLA) is an innovative way of recognising students’ leadership skills and the impact that they have in the classroom, across the school, and in the wider community.
 Students assess themselves against this framework and then actively seek opportunities to advance themselves and gather evidence to showcase their new skills in a portfolio.
-Students can work towards the SLA at three levels: bronze, silver, and gold.
-This process encourages students to:

 • Critically self-reflect on their own skills as leaders